Olga Nikolaevna of Russia: Marriage

-Olga met Crown Prince Charles of Württemberg in early 1846 in Palermo, Two Sicilies.
 Her parents wished that she make a dynastic marriage, especially since her siblings Alexander, Maria and Alexandra had married relatively insignificant royal partners.
+After several tentative marriage projects failed to materialize, Olga met Crown Prince Charles of Württemberg in early 1846 in Palermo, Two Sicilies.
 There had already been several marriages between members of the Russian imperial family and members of the Württemberg royal family (in addition to the marriage between Olga's paternal grandparents): Olga's future father-in-law, King William I of Württemberg, married Olga's paternal aunt, Grand Duchess Catherine Pavlovna; Olga's paternal uncle, Grand Duke Michael, married William I's niece, Princess Charlotte of Württemberg.

 Olga gave her consent to Charles's proposal of marriage after only a few meetings, on 18 January.
 The wedding was held in great splendour on 13 July 1846 at the Peterhof Palace, Russia.
-The couple came back from Russia to the Kingdom of Württemberg on 23 September.
+On 23 September, they held their official entry into the Kingdom of Württemberg's capital Stuttgart to great cheers from the population.
 They lived mostly in the Villa Berg in Stuttgart and in the Kloster Hofen in Friedrichshafen.